 "It is 37 percent funded and 63 percent unmet.
 And that's for the immediate life-saving (needs), and has nothing to do with the long-term or any development that might need to come at a later stage."

 The U.N. is requesting $301 million to cover six months of emergency aid, including food, shelter and medical care for the hundreds of thousands displaced by Typhoon Haiyan.

 Fagan, who just returned from visiting some of the affected areas, says that figure will almost certainly increase in the coming days as the full extent of the need becomes known.

 "There's a lot more required than that.
 You've got infrastructure gone, you've got homes gone.
 You've got schools gone."

 In total, $241 million has been contributed to the overall relief effort by over 40 U.N. member states.
 This includes what Fagan termed as "bilateral funding," which does not count towards the U.N.'s goal.

 Part of this is the massive relief effort led by the United States military, which has sent an aircraft carrier and dozens of ships, planes and helicopters to deliver aid to the worst-hit areas.

 "We have a little rice.
 A little bit.
 Only a little.
 We need more.
-We need more, sir, we need more," she pleaded. " Water, medicine, clothes, and everything.
+We need more, sir, we need more.
+Water, medicine, clothes, and everything.
 We need, we need."

-But as international attention inevitably fades and foreign news crews head home, Fagan said it may become harder to raise the funds needed to provide essential help.
+But as international attention inevitably fades and foreign news crews head home, Fagan says it may become harder to raise the funds needed to provide essential help.